lexide/lazy-boy/README.md

 ### Application types

 By default, LazyBoy will create files required for a standard REST application.
-It also supports adding console scripts, as a straight Symfony Console app or integrated for AWS Lambda.
+It also supports adding console scripts, either as a straight Symfony Console app or integrated for AWS Lambda.
 In addition, you can replace the default REST application with one for AWS ApiGateway.

 The application type is configured with ProForma config: